Skip to Content

 What is the Secret to Good Sorbet?

-- The ratio affects more than flavor; it also impacts the consistency.
-If you are too generous with the simple syrup, the sorbet may be scoopable, but it will be overly sweet.
-Adding too little causes the sorbet to be too icy to scoop, and it will take longer to freeze.
+• The ratio affects more than flavor; it also impacts the consistency.
+If you are too generous with the simple syrup, the sorbet will be easy to scoop but overly sweet.
+Adding too little will result in icy sorbet, making it harder to scoop and take longer to freeze.

-- Process the sorbet in short pulses, scraping the sides of the food processor or blender with a silicone spatula every 30 seconds.
-However, if the mixture is too thick and will not combine, you can add one tablespoon of COLD water to encourage movement, but not more than that.
+• Process the sorbet in short pulses, scraping the sides of the food processor or blender with a silicone spatula every 30 seconds.
+If the mixture is too thick to combine, add one tablespoon of COLD water to encourage movement, but no more than that.

-If you enjoy this sweet treat, try one of these dessert recipes!
+If you enjoy the sweet treat, try one of these dessert recipes!

 What to do with the Leftovers